Learn 10 easy do’s to easier packing for your next trip when you fly for you and your family.

 Packing aids or cubes are a must when you travel and I love them.

 There are 2 different sizes of luggage pouches for clothes and shoes.
 They have mesh tops for easy viewing of what is in the bags.
 The large pouch comes with a zip bag which I used on my last trip to store a shirt that I sprayed with starch and let dry before I packed it.
 It will keep it away from my other clothes and all I had to do was iron it when I got to my destination.

 The pouch set also comes with a multi-pouch that holds all my personal care items which feature 2 mesh pockets, 1 removable pocket, and 1 main compartment.
 This pouch holds all my makeup and anything I need to get ready with.
 This pouch would be perfect for baby items like diapers and bottles.

-And finally, an underwear pouch which holds all my undergarments and socks.
+And finally, an underwear pouch that holds all my undergarments and socks.
 I love all the small compartments and has a detachable pouch to put your worn undergarments in.
 This pouch can also hold all your feminine products and up to 6 bras and undies.

 All pouches have handles on the side and are tear and waterproof and come in several colors and patterns.

 See how nicely they fit in a suitcase and the best way to keep your luggage organized while you travel.
 Be sure to check out all of the packing cubes for your next trip.